Caitlyn-Yin/Caitlyn-Yin.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
-I am a senior-year undergraduate student majoring in Statistics at University of Illinois Urbana-Champaign.
+I am a first-year PhD student majoring in Statistics at University of Wisconsin-Madison.

-My research interests lie broadly in Deep Learning Theory and Statistical inference, Bioinformatics analysis.
+My research interests lie broadly in Deep Learning and Statistical learning.

 I was professionally trained Go player.
 And in my free time, I enjoy playing Go (Weiqi), Chinese Zither (Guzheng) and the piano.